jferard/fastods/README.md

 		<version>0.3.1</version>
 </dependency>
 ```
-***IMPORTANT NOTE*: the parent POM from version 0.4.0 was not upload to Maven Central Repository.
+***IMPORTANT NOTE*: the parent POM from version 0.4.0 was not uploaded to Maven Central Repository.
 You have to compile 0.4.0 version from sources (see above).**

 ### From sources
 Type the following command: